- > English Courses in Canada

 Minimum English Language Level

-5. Prices, dates and costs of English courses in Canada 2021 - 2022Explanation about main costs
+5. Prices, dates and costs of English courses in Canada 2023 - 2024Explanation about main costs

-There’s a variation in prices and dates for the English language courses in Canada, depending on which institution you choose, for how long you’ll study, if it’s intensive or part-time, and for how many hours a week you’ll be studying.
+There is a variation in prices and dates for the English language courses in Canada, depending on which institution you choose, for how long you will study, if it is intensive or part-time, and for how many hours a week you will be studying.

 When you calculate the estimated costs of your time abroad, you have to consider that English language institutions may include certain items on the final course fee.
 Some of these items are: accommodation, health insurance, use of facilities, extracurricular activities and events, books and materials, etc.

 There are certain associated costs you have to consider if you study abroad in Vancouver.
 You can find some estimations below, that will depend on the program you choose, the institution and the city.
 You can use this as a guide to calculate beforehand how much of a budget you will need to study English in Canada.

 Main costs to consider if you want to study in Canada

 It will depend on the institution and the number of class hours per week.
 For instance, full-time yearly ESL program tuition could be about CAD $15,400 (based on 44 weeks per year, $350 a week on average).
 Please check each institution for more details.

 It will depend on the health insurance provider associated with the education institution, the coverage offered, the length of your program, and the province where you choose to study.
 Emergency medical insurance should be considered a separate cost as it is rarely included in tuition.

 Textbooks and materials are almost always separate expenses of between CAD $60 and $500 every two months.